awsdocs/aws-cli-user-guide/doc_source/install-cliv2-windows.md

 ## Install or update the AWS CLI version 2 on Windows using the MSI installer<a name="cliv2-windows-install"></a>

-1. Download the AWS CLI MSI installer for Windows \(64\-bit\) at[ https://awscli\.amazonaws\.com/AWSCLIV2\.msi](https://awscli.amazonaws.com/AWSCLIV2.msi)\.
+1. Download the AWS CLI MSI installer for Windows \(64\-bit\):
+   + **For the latest version of the AWS CLI:** [https://awscli\.amazonaws\.com/AWSCLIV2\.msi](https://awscli.amazonaws.com/AWSCLIV2.msi)
+   + **For a specific version of the AWS CLI:** Append a hyphen and the version number to the filename\.
+For this example the filename for version *2\.0\.30* would be `AWSCLIV2-2.0.30.msi` resulting in the following link [https://awscli.amazonaws.com/AWSCLIV2-2.0.30.msi](https://awscli.amazonaws.com/AWSCLIV2-2.0.30.msi)\.
+For a list of versions, see the [AWS CLI version 2 changelog](https://github.com/aws/aws-cli/blob/v2/CHANGELOG.rst) on *GitHub*\.

    To update your current installation of AWS CLI version 2 on Windows, download a new installer each time you update to overwrite previous versions\.
-AWS CLI is updated regularly, so check the [Releases page on GitHub](https://github.com/aws/aws-cli/releases) to see when the latest version was released\.
+AWS CLI is updated regularly\.
+To see when the latest version was released, see the [AWS CLI version 2 changelog](https://github.com/aws/aws-cli/blob/v2/CHANGELOG.rst) on *GitHub*\.

 1. Run the downloaded MSI installer and follow the on\-screen instructions\.
 By default, the AWS CLI installs to `C:\Program Files\Amazon\AWSCLIV2`\.

-   In this example the latest version of the CLI is downloaded\.
-A version can be specified by appending it just before the file extension: `https://awscli.amazonaws.com/AWSCLIV2-2.x.y.zip`

 1. To confirm the installation, open the **Start** menu, search for `cmd` to open a command prompt window, and at the command prompt use the `aws --version` command\.